ayust/alpha-guide/content/upgrading-ships/gallente/index.md

 Boasting no fewer than eight hardpoints for hybrid weapons, and with potent bonuses to their range and accuracy, it will quickly destroy any enemies that come within range of its guns.
+However, it is very slow compared to frigates, and its size makes it much easier to hit.
-However, it is very slow, and relatively poorly defended, as well as having very little utility outside of its lasers' damage output.
+Additionally, it has very little utility outside of its weapons' damage output.

 [Here is a recommended fit for the Catalyst.](/upgrading-ships/gallente/catalyst/)